 What Happens During a Tooth Extraction?

 To perform a simple tooth extraction, the specialist will carefully disconnect the ligaments attaching the tooth to the bone and gum tissue.
 The tooth is slowly removed by gently rocking it back and forth in the socket.
 Once complete, the area will be cleaned and gauzes are placed in the cavity.
-This helps a blood clot form, and prevent any food particles from lodging and leading to infection.
+This helps a blood clot form, and prevents any food particles from lodging and leading to infection.
 You will be provided with post-treatment instructions so you can recover as quickly as possible.

 If the tooth is severely damaged, decayed, or impacted in the bone (as is often the case with wisdom teeth), a surgical extraction may be performed in the specialist office and sedation options will be discussed.

 Wisdom Teeth Removal

-This is a common dental procedure preformed at Westborough Dental Associates.
+This is a common dental procedure performed at Westborough Dental Associates.
 Everyone has wisdom teeth, but only a few can live with them without issue for their entire lives.
 Dentists recommend that wisdom teeth be removed between the ages of 17 to 21 to prevent any oral health issues down the road.